zarr-developers/governance/GOVERNANCE.md

 - **Minor documentation changes**, such as typo fixes, or addition / correction of a sentence, require approval by a core developer *and* no disagreement or requested changes by a core developer on the issue or pull request page (lazy consensus).
-Core developers are expected to give "reasonable time" to others to give their opinion on the pull request if they’re not confident others would agree, where "reasonable time" is likely double-digit hours.
+Core developers are expected to give "reasonable time" after approval and before merging for others to give their opinion on the pull request if they’re not confident others would agree, where "reasonable time" is likely one working day.

 - **Code changes and major documentation changes** require agreement by *one* core developer *and* no disagreement or requested changes by a core developer